bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 bc-validation-status-extension | A code that represents the address validation status.
-This will be part of every Patient.address bc-death-verified-flag-extension | An extension that indicates a verified death. bc-*-history-extension | The set of history extensions are necessary to add historical records to the Patient resource such as gender. bc-gender-identity-extension | An extension that houses the gender identity codeable concept. bc-sourceId-extension | The source identifier code. bc-identifier-status-extension | The status of an identifier, e.g. active, merged.
+This will be part of every Patient.address bc-death-verified-flag-extension | An extension that indicates a verified death. bc-*-history-extension | The set of history extensions are necessary to add historical records to the Patient resource such as gender. bc-sourceId-extension | The source identifier code. bc-identifier-status-extension | The status of an identifier, e.g. active, merged.